thecoolwinter/SwiftOniguruma/README.md

 ### License

-This repository is licensed under the GNU General Public License v3.0.
+This repository is licensed under the MIT License.